 This is one of the major reasons why transcoding videos are so important.
 The online video-sharing platforms have their particular rules for uploading videos in terms of size, resolution, format, length, and so forth.
 And you have to transcode your videos to match their proper specs to guarantee a successful or smooth upload.

-From the above information, you should know that transcoding videos is crucial if you want to make your video viewable on various devices and platforms.
-If you are in the need of transcoding videos or want to learn how to transcode videos, you can read the next part where we have prepared a free tutorial on this matter.
+From the above information, you should know that transcoding videos is crucial if you want a smooth video playback on various devices and platforms.
+If you are in the need of transcoding videos or want to learn how to transcode videos, you can go back to #Part 2 where we have prepared a simple tutorial on this matter.

-That’s all for video transcoding and the related stuff.
+That’s all I want to share about what is video transcoding, why is it important and how to transcode videos.
 If you have any questions or doubts about this article, please feel free to contact me on Twitter, and I’ll be glad to help.